JacobNoahGlik/GradeAssistant_PoC/README.md

 <br>

-# Chapter 3: Possible Considerations for Enterprise Use
+##  Possible Considerations for Enterprise Use
 1. Security
    1. ###### Please Note: We do not believe this to be a consideration if you run this code on a local machine in your physical possession.
    2. We save your `Replicate` token locally in the `token.vault` file using a strong encryption scheme (see `secureparsing.py` for more info).
 Every time the token is read, it is re-encrypted based on the time.
 The time is never saved.
 If this security scheme breaks your corporation's "secure storage standards" (SSS) you may want to consider other solutions for this part.